no10ds/dorc/docs/pipeline_definition.md

 * `domain` - The rAPId domain of the dataset you want this pipeline to be triggered from.
 * `name` - The rAPId dataset name for the given domain that you want this pipeline to be triggered from.
 * `client_key` - Optionally pass the specific rAPId client key that the pipeline will use to authenticate with rAPId.

-If no `client_key` is specified *dorc* will automatically create a new client in your rAPId instance for the pipeline.
+> Note: If no `client_key` is specified *dorc* will automatically create a new client in your rAPId instance for the pipeline, giving read and write permissions for both the source and target layers for the domain.